niklaskluenker/smia-runtime/03-semantics/semantic-composition.md

 constraint binding

 The result is a governed semantic state.

-This state is the input to constraint evaluation.
+This governed semantic state is the input to constraint evaluation.